Abstract

 The Power of Post-Processing

-I won’t dwell on this too much, as I’m clearly no Andy Warhol (and definitely have no mind-altering substances to hand)… but as an appetiser, the brief selection below (together with the Merlin’s Cave image above) gives a flavour of what can be done.
+I won’t dwell too much on the magic of psychedelia, as I’m clearly no Andy Warhol (and definitely have no mind-altering substances to hand!).
+But as an appetiser, the brief selection below (following on from Merlin’s Cave and the Arran trio above) gives just a flavour of what can be done.

 (For these I’ve used a tool called Picasa, which was my editing software of choice before switching to the more readily-supported Lightroom…)